Ilia Jarostchuk: College career

-NFL career
+Professional career

 St. Louis Cardinals

-The St. Louis Cardinals selected Jarostchuk in the fifth round of the 1987 NFL Draft, with the 127th pick overall.
+The St. Louis Cardinals selected Jarostchuk in the fifth round of the 1987 NFL draft, with the 127th pick overall.
 He played 12 games with the Cardinals during the 1987 season, mainly appearing on special teams.
 The Cardinals released him on August 30, 1988.

 San Francisco 49ers (first stint)

 Jarostchuk signed for one game with the San Francisco 49ers in 1988.
 The 49ers released him on September 16, 1988.

 Miami Dolphins

 In 1988, Jarostchuk joined the Miami Dolphins, playing six games with the team that season.
 The Dolphins waived Jarostchuk on November 9, 1988, and released him the following day.

 Phoenix Cardinals

 As a free agent, Jarostchuk re-signed with the Cardinals, who had since relocated to Phoenix, Arizona.
 He played in all 16 games of the Cardinals' 1989 season, with one start at middle linebacker.
 That start was the team's November 26 game against the Tampa Bay Buccaneers, which the Cardinals barely lost, with a score of 14–13.